 Feelings of satiety result from interactions between the bloodstream, pancreas, brain, intestines, and stomach.
 It takes about 20 minutes for your brain to register (hormones that regulate hunger and satiety need to trigger these feelings in the brain) that you’ve eaten enough, so if you eat too quickly, you may think you’re still hungry but just need to give your body time to recognize it’s had enough.

 Did you really drink that whole glass of water before eating?
 Did you sip any water or fluids during your meal?
 If you didn’t eat low-density foods that have a higher water content, such as leafy greens, vegetables, fruits, and soups, your body may just be telling you that you’re thirsty.
 Try drinking a glass of water and waiting a few minutes to reassess your feelings of hunger.

 3. The food you ate didn’t contain enough protein.

 Protein-packed foods can help promote satiety, so including enough of it in your meals may help you feel more satisfied.
 A review published in the Journal of the Academy of Nutrition and Dietetics showed that higher-protein meals increase fullness ratings more than lower-protein ones.

 4. You might actually need to eat more.

 Wait, what?
 If you’re trying to lose weight, or recently stepped up your workout regimen and still feel hungry after you’ve eaten and waited 20 minutes to eat more, you might just need to eat some more.
-Other telltale signs that you might need more calories: you’re irritable a lot, have new trouble sleeping, are consistently low on energy, or can’t finish your workouts.
+Other telltale signs that you might need more calories: You’re irritable a lot, you have new trouble sleeping, you’re consistently low on energy, or you can’t finish your workouts.
 In these cases, it’s recommended to add one of the following to your day: two servings of veggies, one serving of fruit, or a small serving of nuts or seeds.